-If you need to hire a bail bond agent, you can search all over the United States for a pre-selected bail bond agent with AboutBail's trusted network.
+You can search all over the United States for a pre-selected bail bond agent with AboutBail's trusted network.
 Under Massachusetts law, many people charged with a crime will be released on bail or without bail.
-When this happens, it is possible to appeal the judge's decision to a higher court in a judicial procedure called a bail review.
-Bail usually consists of money or some other form of pledged property before the court in exchange for the defendant's temporary release, with the understanding that the defendant will return for trial.
+If you are not satisfied with the judge's decision, you can appeal it to a higher court in a judicial procedure called a bail review.
+Bail usually consists of money or some other form of pledged property given to the court in exchange for the defendant's temporary release, with the understanding that they will return for trial.
 However, if the offence is punishable by life imprisonment or if the court believes that provisional release does not guarantee that the person will appear at future court hearings, then the judge may deny or set bail.
 This article has provided an overview of bonds, how they work, how they are set up, and what types and conditions are associated with them.